Learning About Soaring and CSA

 Frequently Asked Questions

 In the early years, a winch or bungee cord was used to launch gliders off of the side or top of a hill.
-Today we still use winches but aero tows are more common in the US.
-A small power plane is used to tow the sailplane aloft using a 200' long polypropylene rope, about 3/8" thick.
-Once the two aircraft reach approximately 2,000 feet (the common height for aero tow release) the sailplane releases the rope and begins soaring.
+Today, it is much more common to uses a small airplane is used to tow the sailplane aloft.
+The sailplane is connected to the towplane using a 200' long modern rope, about 3/8" thick.
+Once the two aircraft reach approximately 2,000 to 3,000 feet the sailplane releases from the rope and begins soaring.

 How does a sailplane stay aloft?

-Pilots look for rising air currents (lift).
-Most commonly, it's in the form of thermals, bubbles of hot air that rise from ground heated by the sun; on days with enough moisture in the atmosphere, the warm air will condense at altitude to form puffy white cotton-like summer clouds called cumulus.
+• Thermals - a very common and useful form of lift to make cross country flights.
+Thermals form as bubbles of hot air that rise from ground which has been heated by the sun.
+Sailplane pilots circle in these thermals to climb.
+On days with enough moisture in the atmosphere, the rising air will condense at altitude to form puffy white cotton-like cumulus clouds which make it easier for a sailplane pilot to find the thermals.

 What are "good soaring conditions?"
 What happens if the wind quits?